WILDFLOWER

 public land please remember: If you wish to

-own wild plants, Please remember that photographs, written material, design, and all other aspects of this web site are © Al Schneider.
-No aspect of this web site may be used for any purpose -- personal, not-for-profit, governmental, or commercial -- without the permission of Al Schneider. |
+own wild plants, Photographs, written material, design, and all other aspects of this website are ©Al Schneider.
+No aspect of this website may be used for any purpose -- personal, not-for-profit, governmental, or commercial -- without the permission of Al Schneider. |

-This web site provides photographs and descriptions of about 1000 wildflowers, shrubs, ferns, and trees of the area within a 150 mile radius of the Four Corners.
+This website provides photographs and descriptions of about 1000 wildflowers, shrubs, ferns, and trees of the area within a 150 mile radius of the Four Corners.
 1) There are two major sets of photographs: thumbnails and full-sized.
-Thirty-six thumbnail pages each contain numerous close-up photographs of the flower, leaf, or some other key identifying characteristic of each plant.
+Several dozen thumbnail pages contain numerous close-up photographs of the flower, leaf, or some other key identifying characteristic of each plant.
 These thumbnails are grouped by color and then alphabetized by family, genus, and species.
 Clicking on a thumbnail photograph will take you to a page with a number of full-sized photographs of the plant shown in the thumbnail.
 Descriptive text accompanies each page of full-sized photographs.
-2) This is an educational/reference web site and the intent of the photographs and descriptions is to assist you in identifying and enjoying plants of the Four Corners area.
-3) Plant names in bold are those listed in the Synthesis of the North American Flora, a product of 40 years of labor by national plant authority John Kartesz.
-These names are almost always in accord with those used by the Flora of North America and are usually in accord with the USDA Plants Database and local plant authorities William Weber (Colorado Flora) and Stanley Welsh (A Utah Flora).
-Synonyms in use by Weber, Welsh, and other botanists are listed but they are not bold.
-As noted above, if you do not find a plant in this web site under the name you normally use for it, type that name in the "Search" box to see if the name has been changed.
-4) Many factors affect plant growth and, therefore, the plant you find in the field could vary in appearance from the ones shown on this web site.
-The plant you encounter could be taller or shorter, and it could have more or fewer flowers, be a different shade or color, be solitary or in groups, etc. 5) New photographs and text are added often. |
+2) This is an educational/reference website and the intent of the photographs and descriptions is to assist you in identifying and enjoying plants of the Four Corners area.
+3) Plant names in bold are those accepted on this website as the most up-to-date, as listed in BONAP and the Synthesis of the North American Flora, products of over 45 years of labor by national plant authority John Kartesz.
+These names are almost always in accord with those used by the authoritative Flora of North America.
+Some plant names used by the USDA Plants Database and some regional floras are not the most up-to-date names; they are considered Synonyms and are listed as such on this website.
+4) Many factors affect plant growth and, therefore, the plant you find in the field could vary in appearance from the ones shown on this website.
+The plant you encounter could be taller or shorter, and it could have more or fewer flowers, be a different shade or color, be solitary or in groups, etc. 5) Every year I add hundreds of new new photographs and more text to this website. |

 In the first three lines of each plant’s description